JMAConsulting/obiaa/wp-content/plugins/wp-persistent-login/readme.txt

 Donate link:
 Tags: login, active logins, sessions, session management Requires at least: 5.0
-Tested up to: 6.6.2
+Tested up to: 6.7.1
-Stable tag: 2.1.2
+Stable tag: 2.1.4
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Persistent Login keeps users logged into your website securely, unless they explicitly log out.
-Also limit the number of active logins users are allowed to have at one time.
+Persistent Login keeps users logged into your website, limits the number of active logins allowed at one time and alerts users of new logins.

 == Description ==

-Persistent Login is a simple plugin that keeps users logged into your website unless they explicitly choose to log-out.
+## Keep wordpress users logged in forever with Persistent Login

-You can also limit the number of active login sessions your users are allowed to have at one time.
+Persistent Login keeps users logged into your website unless they explicitly choose to log-out.
+It allows you to limit the number of active logins each user can have, and it alerts users of logins from new devices.

-It requires no set-up, just install and save your users time by keeping them logged into your website securely, avoiding the annoyance of forgetting usernames & passwords.
+Persistent Login requires little set-up, just install and save your users time by keeping them logged into your website securely, avoiding the annoyance of forgetting usernames & passwords.

 For added security, users can visit their Profile page in the WP Admin area to see how many sessions they have, what device was used and when they were last active.
 The user can choose to end any session with the click of a button.

-## Persistent Login Features
+## Persistent Login
 * Selects the 'Remember Me' box by default.
   * If left checked, users will be kept logged in for 1 year
 * Each time a user revisits your website, their login is extended to 1 year again